Uranyl formate

 Uranyl formate (UO2(CHO2)2·H2O) is a salt that exists as a fine yellow free-flowing powder occasionally used in transmission electron microscopy.

-It is occasionally used as a 0.5% or 1% aqueous negative stain in transmission electron microscopy (TEM) because it shows a finer grain structure than uranyl acetate.
-However, uranyl formate does not easily go into solution, and once dissolved, has a rather limited lifetime as a stain.
-It is quite sensitive to light, especially ultraviolet light, and will precipitate if exposed.
+It is used as a negative stain in transmission electron microscopy (TEM) because it exhibits a finer grain structure than uranyl acetate.
+However, uranyl formate does not easily dissolve, and once in solution, it has a limited lifespan as a stain.
+Typical aqueous solution concentrations are 0.5% or 1%.
+It is highly sensitive to light, especially ultraviolet light, and will precipitate upon exposure.